Ethereum Emissions: A Bottom-up Estimate

 Other studies like the CBECI give a lower bound on efficiency that assumes miners are using the least efficient hardware that is still feasible and still profitable (though miners may briefly mine unprofitable coins speculatively).
 An upper bound on efficiency might assume that every miner is currently using the most efficient hardware available.
 The true efficiency is in-between.

 To make a best guess of hashing efficiency, we collected over 500 benchmarks from multiple sources under the assumption that mostly popular and profitable hardware is benchmarked.
 We compiled an additional 18 benchmarks from the median of over 9000 user-submitted benchmarks to MinerMonitoring\cite{minermonitoring_gpu_2021}.
-From the launch of Ethereum (2015-07-30) to the present, the typical hashing efficiency of benchmarked hardware doubled from around \var{first_efficiency} to \var{last_efficiency}, as shown in \textbf{figure \ref{fig:release-vs-efficiency}}.
+From the launch of Ethereum (2015-07-30) to the merge (\var{eff_end_date}), the typical hashing efficiency of benchmarked hardware nearly tripled from around \var{first_efficiency} to \var{last_efficiency}, as shown in \textbf{figure \ref{fig:release-vs-efficiency}}.
 The mean absolute difference between this trendline and the more efficient or less efficient hardware is around \var{efficiency_mae} which gives a low and high estimate.
-We use the trendline to estimate hashing efficiency as a function of time, starting at \var{eff_at_start} at the beginning of Ethereum, and recently at \var{eff_at_end} as of \var{eff_end_date}.